-Almost everyone I know is working more time than they would like.
+Almost everyone I know is working more time than they would like and would appreciate time savers.
 That’s why a book like The 4-Hour Work Week by Timothy Ferriss has been such a big bestseller.
 This is a great book, but the promise is a little over the top.
 I don’t know of anyone, including Tim Ferriss, who really only works four hours.

-But what if you could shave 10 hours off your work week?
+But what if you could shave 10 hours off your work week with time savers?
 In my opinion, that is much more doable.
-Virtually anyone, with a little thought and effort, can do it.
+Virtually anyone, with a little thought and effort, can use these time savers.
 Here’s how: